tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/Supplemental/StudentGuide.md

 * Click [here](https://d1.awsstatic.com/whitepapers/aws-overview.pdf) for a thorough whitepaper from Amazon Web Services describing what cloud computing is and what role their tools play.

+* If you're wondering how all the AWS services can work together in a real-world scenario, the video series [*This is My Architecture*](https://aws.amazon.com/this-is-my-architecture/?tma.sort-by=item.additionalFields.airDate&tma.sort-order=desc) is a great place to start.
+Each video provides a 5 - 10 minute interview with a real company, where they explain how their workflow using AWS services.

 * A great FAQ for AWS IAM Resources is located [here.](https://aws.amazon.com/iam/faqs/)

+* For an easy to understand Sagemaker Deep Dive video series, click [here.](https://www.youtube.com/playlist?list=PLhr1KZpdzukcOr_6j_zmSrvYnLUtgqsZz)

 * [This](https://docs.aws.amazon.com/lex/latest/dg/examples.html) guide from AWS is a handy reference for Lex bot deployments.